Poverty headcount ratio at $6.85 a day (2017 PPP) (% of population)

 Equivalent to 400 Ecuadoran US dollars per worker per month.

 Equivalent to 489 Ecuadoran US dollars per worker per month.

 Employment in agriculture (% of total employment) (modeled ILO estimate)

 Agriculture, forestry, and fishing, value added (% of GDP)

-The population of Ecuador is roughly 17 million people, with nearly 64% of the population living in urban areas.
-Approximately one third of the population is employed in the agricultural sector, a sector that constitutes just about 9% of the nation’s GDP.
+The population of Ecuador is roughly 18 million people, with nearly 64% of the population living in urban areas.
+The agricultural sector employs 32% of the population, and constitutes just about 9% of the nation’s GDP.